 The majority of the programs offered by Southwestern College Professional Studies conclude with a Senior Capstone or Graduate Project.
 During the Capstone or Project course students will be required to retrieve papers, assignments and projects that they created during their entire program of study.
-For this re fi eason it is imperative nal class at Southwes that students design stern College Professi a method of storin ng program course w ork for use during their
+For this reason it is imperative that students design a method of storing program course work for use during their final class at Southwestern College Professional Studies.
+Backing up course work files regularly to a secondary storage location as well (e.g., thumb drive, external hard drive, Office 365 OneDrive, etc.) is strongly recommended in case the primary means of storage is damaged or lost.